Strategic shift at Symantec leads to 80 layoffs

 New flaws and exploits surface for Internet Explorer

-Attackers could bypass security restrictions and launch malicious commands by exploiting two new flaws in Microsoft Internet Explorer (IE), vulnerability researcher Plebo Aesdi Nael said in an
+Attackers could bypass security restrictions and launch malicious commands by exploiting two new flaws in Microsoft Internet Explorer (IE), vulnerability researcher Plebo Aesdi Nael said in an analysis published on the Full Disclosure message board hosted by Danish vulnerability clearinghouse Secunia.

 In its advisory on the flaws, the French Security Incident Response Team (FrSIRT) described the vulnerabilities as: